Money in Iran

-In Iran, the local currency is the Iranian Rial, IRR, but all traders and almost all Iranians speak in Tomans.
+Money in iran or local currency is the Iranian Rial, IRR, but all traders and almost all Iranians speak in Tomans.

 100,000 Rials = 10,000 tomans, just subtract a zero.